ReillyO/DT100/README.md

 ## 4) Interpreting Results

-The script will output a high-level summary file with suffix `_Performance_Summary.txt`, which provides comparison to the reference file in `zzz.parameters` as well as a list of system-seed combinations that produce errors.
+The script will output a high-level summary file with suffix `_Performance_Summary.txt`, which provides comparison to the reference file in `zzz.parameters` as well as a list of system-seed combinations (hereafter "cases") that produce errors.
 This should be sufficient for the majority of quick "sanity check" analyses.
 It is also output to console by the `run.004` script.

-The script also provides per-system performance data ("Success", "Sampling Failure", "Scoring Failure") in a CSV file with suffix `_System_Performance.csv` for ready analysis.
+The script also provides per-case performance data ("Success", "Sampling Failure", "Scoring Failure") in a CSV file with suffix `_System_Performance.csv` for ready analysis.
 Rows are labeled with system PDB code (eg, 1A28), and columns with seed labels.
+If for some reason no docked molecules could be produced, the value will be "No Poses Generated".

-Finally, collated per-system RMSDs are collected in a file with suffix `_Raw_Data.csv`, where each row begins with a case label (eg, 1A28_seed1) followed by comma-separated RMSDs in the order they appeared for fine-grain analysis.
+Finally, per-case RMSDs are collected in a file with suffix `_Raw_Data.csv`, where each row begins with a case label (eg, 1A28_seed1) followed by comma-separated RMSDs in the order they appeared for fine-grain analysis.

 # Modifications